duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/10_boot_and_recovery.md

     duckiebot $ sudo systemctl unmask wpa_supplicant
     duckiebot $ sudo systemctl restart networking.service

-## Flashing the microcontroller.
+## Flashing the microcontroller

 Symptom: The LEDs light up in a variety of colors when the battery is plugged in.

 Resolution: The LEDs of the Duckiebot should light up in white as soon as you power the Duckiebot.
-If the LEDs turn on and shine in any different color than white, probably the code on the microcontroller (MC) is corrupted.
+If the LEDs turn on and shine in any different color than white, probably the code on the microcontroller is corrupted.
 You can reflash it using the following procedure:

 `ssh` into your robot and clone the Duckietown Software repository with: